SMC242/uni-notes/stats/Probability/Probability Distribution.md

 | Discrete function   | Probability mass function (PMF)    | No                |
 ## Probability density function
 - Shows the spread of probability between the outcomes
+	- The density at a given point
 - Integrates to 1
 	- $\int_{x} f_{X} (x) dx = 1$
+	- But the maximum value of a PDF is not 1!
+- The probability of any given value is 0
+	- It's very unlikely that two observations will be equal because [[Domains#Number sets|real numbers]] are infinite

 ## Probability mass function
 - Maps outcomes to probabilities (I.E retrieves the probability of an outcome)